rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrade.md

 ### Execute the upgrade

-Switch kubectl to use the context for the production cluster.
+On the EC2 or Cloud9 instance for the production cluster, make sure you are using the correct kubectl context.

 ```bash
 kubectl config use-context <production context>